Sterling gains as euro zone weakness prevails

 UK OUTLOOK CLOUDED

-Investors are wary of buying sterling after UK Chancellor George Osborne said this week Britain would miss debt-reduction targets, raising concerns the country could lose its prized AAA credit rating.
+Investors are wary of buying sterling after UK finance minister George Osborne said this week Britain would miss debt-reduction targets, raising concerns the country could lose its prized AAA credit rating.

 "Fourth quarter growth is going to be very weak in the UK and Chancellor Osborne's statement did not put a bright shine on things.
 Following that we have got a heavy probability of a UK (rating) downgrade and that's not going to be good for sterling," Peter Kinsella, FX strategist at Commerzbank.